×

 When we asked people living in Otavalo about club and activities where newcomers can meet others, they responded:

 "Expats in Otavalo often join local clubs and activities to immerse themselves in the local culture and meet new people.
 These can include language exchange clubs, where they can practice their Spanish and help locals with English.
 They may also participate in cooking classes to learn about traditional Ecuadorian cuisine, or join local hiking and adventure clubs to explore the stunning natural beauty of the region.
 Art and craft workshops are also popular, given Otavalo's reputation as a hub for indigenous art and textiles.
 Expats may join these workshops to learn traditional weaving or painting techniques.
 Music is another integral part of Otavalo's culture, and expats can join local music groups or attend concerts and festivals.
 Volunteering is another way expats meet people in Otavalo.
 Many international residents choose to give back to the community by volunteering at local schools, hospitals, or conservation projects.
 This not only allows them to make a positive impact, but also provides opportunities to interact with locals and other expats.
 Expats also meet people by attending local events and festivals.
 Otavalo is famous for its weekly market, which is one of the largest and most vibrant in South America.
 By visiting the market, expats can mingle with locals, meet other expats, and immerse themselves in the local culture.
 Finally, many expats in Otavalo meet people simply by being active members of their local community.
 This can involve anything from shopping at local stores, eating at local restaurants, or attending local church services.
-By engaging in everyday activities and being open to new experiences, expats can form meaningful connections with the people around them," remarked one expat who made the move to Otavalo.
+By engaging in everyday activities and being open to new experiences, expats can form meaningful connections with the people around them," remarked one expat living in Otavalo, Ecuador.

 What should I bring when moving to Otavalo?